drteeth/elixir-es-cqrs/slides.md

 It's easy to see the state of the system at a particular point in history.

 ---
-# Reads
+# Fast and simple reads
-* Very specific to the task (no joining, it's already done)
+* Tailored to the use case
+* Easy, fast reads
   * Straight reads from SQL with PK
   * NoSQL Document
   * Search Engine query
   * GraphDB query
   * Flat text files (Look Ma' straight from Nginx)
   * Binary blobs (generated images, serialized protobuf, etc)
   * Just keep it in memory - Skip the disk

 ???